-The Audit Committee of the Board of Directors has selected Deloitte & Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2017 and has further directed that management submit the selection of its independent registered public accounting firm for ratification by the stockholders at the annual meeting.
-Deloitte & Touche LLP has audited the Company's financial statements since 2013.
+The Audit Committee of the Board of Directors has selected Deloitte & Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2018 and has further directed that management submit the selection of its independent registered public accounting firm for ratification by the stockholders at the annual meeting.
+Deloitte & Touche LLP has audited the Company's financial statements since the year ended December 31, 2013.
 Representatives of Deloitte & Touche LLP are expected to be present at the Annual Meeting.
 They will have an opportunity to make a statement if they so desire and will be available to respond to appropriate questions.